A student sits in the college square and looks through their cell phone.

 Thankfully, when it comes to credit cards, we can offer some help in your decision-making process.
 College should be filled with all sorts of new opportunities, but credit card debt shouldn’t be one of them.

-Choosing the wrong type of credit card
+1. Choosing the wrong type of credit card

 Did you know you have a spending lifestyle?
 You might find most of your spending goes into certain purchase buckets like groceries, gas, or eating out.
 Finding the best credit card that will reward you with perks, points, or cash back on these kinds of purchase categories can help you save money overall.
 It’s like free money for spending on things you already do.

 With the Discover it® Cash Back Credit Card, you can earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, you earn unlimited 1% cash back on all other purchases—automatically.
+Plus, earn unlimited 1% cash back on all other purchases.

-To take full advantage of rewards spending, nearly every purchase should be on a credit card.
+To take full advantage of rewards spending, every purchase should be on a credit card.
 Doing this can also help you keep all your purchases in one place, potentially making it easier to budget—you’ll see where you spend your money and where you could cut back.
 Just remember to pay off your balance in full each month if you want to avoid paying interest.

-Forgetting to pay your monthly bill on time
+2. Forgetting to pay your monthly bill on time

-To steer clear of this, set up automatic payments through your card issuer (Discover card has a DirectPay option).
-Some credit card companies may offer an app that allows you to set up alerts to track when payment due dates are approaching.
-The Discover Mobile App, for example, allows you check your credit card balance, set a reminder for when your statement is available, see when a payment is due, and notify you when a payment has gone through.
+• See if your credit card company offers an app that allows you to set up alerts to track when payment due dates are approaching.
+The Discover Mobile App allows you check your credit card balance, set a reminder for when your statement is available, see when a payment is due, and notify you when a payment has gone through.

-Spending more than you have
+3. Spending more than you have

 The impulse to spend more than you have can be hard to resist as a college student, but it’s the best for your financial health.
 There are several important reasons college students and recent graduates should avoid excess credit card usage.